-Many antique harps arrive in my workshop in a condition similar to this: the polish has accumulated dirt over decades and the brass is tarnished, often because the protective lacquer was rubbed off in an attempt at cleaning.
+Many antique harps arrive in my workshop in a condition similar to this: the polish has accumulated dirt over decades, and the brass has tarnished, often because its protective lacquer was rubbed off in an attempt at cleaning.

 Cleaning and reviving the polish and re-burnishing the brass plates are a major part of surface restoration.

 A dramatic case - sadly, not uncommon: the harp fell over and broke its neck...